15 Off-the-Grid Places to Detox by the Water

 Unnamed Road, The Bahamas

-It is not quite accurate to say that this 13-room beachfront property, on sparsely populated South Andros Island, is off the beaten path.
-True, no one can arrive by road, because there isn’t one.
-And the only neighbors are the wild denizens...
+It is not quite accurate to say that this 13-room beachfront property on sparsely populated South Andros Island is off the beaten path.
+Sure, there are no roads to bring you here, and the only neighbors are the denizens of the 125-acre nature...

 Bazaruto Island, Mozambique